JatinArutla/Recipe-Scraping/README.md

 ## Prerequisites
 Install the following:
 * Start by installing virtualenv if you don't have it: pip install virtualenv
-* Once installed access the project folder: cd TheHiveHooks
+* Once installed access the project folder: cd Recipe-Scraping
 * Create a virtual environment: virtualenv VirtualEnv
-* Enable the virtual environment: source venv/bin/activate
+* Enable the virtual environment: source VirtualEnv/bin/activate
 * Install the python dependencies on the virtual environment: pip install -r requirements.txt

 ## Web Scraping and Creating a CSV file